equk/dotfiles/README.md

 neovim config should install plugins automatically using lazy.nvim

-launguage servers are installed using linux package management (not mason)
+language servers are installed using linux package manager (not mason)

 ### firefox

 firefox profiles are managed using [ffox_profile_tools](https://github.com/equk/ffox_profile_tools)

 > firefox profiles with security & privacy settings already preset

+### hyprland

+hyprland is built from source as archlinux official package always seems to be behind

 ---